digitallyinduced/ihp/CONTRIBUTING.md

 ## Working on the documentation

-To work on the documentation locally, open a nix shell inside the framework directory:
+To work on the documentation locally open a nix shell inside the framework directory:

 ```
 cd IHP